 Former Brookings Expert

-Professor and Director of the Social Policy Program - University of Maryland School of Public Policy
+Former Professor and Director of the Social Policy Program - University of Maryland (College Park) School of Public Policy

 The problem the movement faces is crucial, and probably unavoidable.
 The movement has grown, and maintained internal harmony, through a blend of inclusiveness and ideological appeals that derails discussion of priorities and trade- offs.
 It tends therefore to avoid difficult but necessary decisions.
 For example, the notion of acceptable risk, basic to any realistic approach to health and safety, is suspect within the movement as an excuse for victimizing people of color.
 A “bottom-up” coalition for which all grievances are created equal is especially hard pressed to think in terms of the relative risks and costs of such environmental hazards as childhood lead and farm worker pesticide exposures, Superfund cleanups, incinerator sitings, or even non-environmental health hazards.
 The movement presumes that any person of color voicing any environmental-related anxiety or aspiration represents a genuine environmental justice problem.
 Indeed, a broader redistributive and cultural agenda, as well as a profound discomfort with industrial capitalism generally, lurks just behind the concerns over unequal pollution impacts.
 To some extent this isnþt really surprising.
 The same ethnic and neighborhood empowerment yearnings visible in “community action” a generation ago have remained with us all along, to resurface with an environmental spin.